sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 ### Identity provider name and ID

 The identity provider ID is generated based on the name of the IdP.
-The ID will be passed to the Flex API when creating a user or logging in using the proxy.
+The ID will be passed to the Sharetribe API when creating a user or logging in using the proxy.
 When a user logs in with an identity provider, their identity provider profile is linked to their user account and this relationship is exposed in the
 [currentUser resource](https://www.sharetribe.com/api-reference/marketplace.html#currentuser-identity-provider)
-in the Flex API.
+in the Sharetribe API.

 If the intention is to use the Sharetribe Web Template to proxy login to multiple services, it's advised to create a distinct identity provider